 Using email for sensitive attachments - If you're still emailing contracts and financial statements, stop.
 Email isn't secure and it leaves no controlled audit trail.

-A virtual data room is used to securely share and manage confidential documents during legal processes like M&A due diligence, litigation, compliance audits, and contract reviews.
-It gives you access control, audit logs, and document tracking that email and cloud storage don't provide.
+A virtual data room is used to securely share and manage confidential documents during legal processes — including M&A due diligence, litigation, regulatory audits, contract negotiations, real estate transactions, and corporate restructuring.
+It gives you access control, audit logs, and document tracking that email and standard cloud storage don't provide.

 Google Drive is general-purpose cloud storage.
 A VDR is built specifically for sensitive document sharing in business and legal contexts.
 VDRs include features like NDA gating, dynamic watermarking, per-document permission controls, detailed audit logs, and view analytics - none of which Google Drive offers at a meaningful level.